-In an ideal world all takeaway food and drink items would be served in reusables, but the reality is that in our fast-paced society, single-use is still the go-to.
+Let's just be clear - we believe that in an ideal world all takeaway items would be served in reusables.
+But the reality is that in our fast-paced society, single-use is still very much a go-to.

-When you do need single-use items for your business, the aim should be to have as little environmental impact as possible.
-Unfortunately, the process of finding products that lowers your environmental impact and also suit your needs can be tiresome and downright confusing.
+When you do need single-use items, the aim should be to have as little environmental impact as possible.
+Unfortunately, the process of finding these products that also suit your needs can be tiresome and downright confusing.

-Australia’s packaging industry, like so many others, is largely unregulated.
-The result of this is that many manufacturers design products that simply look and sound environmentally friendly, yet carry no such characteristics (this is known as 'greenwashing').
+Australia’s packaging industry is largely unregulated.
+The result is that many manufacturers design products that simply look and sound environmentally friendly, yet carry no such characteristics (this is known as 'greenwashing').

 So how do you find what you need?
 Here are our top 10 tips to help you.